 - Check with local stores that sell shoes; they’re often willing to save shoeboxes for you.

-- If you’ve packed shoeboxes in the past, please note that candy and toothpaste are no longer allowed due to customs regulations.
+- Please note that candy and toothpaste are no longer allowed in the boxes due to customs regulations.
 (This refers to boxes packed in the United States.
 Other countries may have different rules.)